• 1 Chestnut St FL 4H, Nashua, NH 03060, USA

 Cooling Elements

-Excessive exposure to heat can cause your pressure gauges and pressure transmitters to read inaccurately.
-Most Bourdon tube pressure gauges will exhibit an additional 0.4% error in span for every 18°F above reference conditions (68°F).
-For example, if your instrument is running at a temperature of 200°F that’s an additional 3% error in reading added to the manufacturer’s stated accuracy.
-Keep your instruments accurate on critical applications by using diaphragm seals and properly selected additional heat dissipating elements.
+Excessive heat is a common cause of inaccuracy in pressure gauges and transmitters.
+For example, most Bourdon tube pressure gauges exhibit an additional 0.4% error in span for every 18°F (10°C) above reference conditions (68°F / 20°C).
+This means if your instrument is operating at 200°F, you could be facing an additional 3% error in reading, on top of the manufacturer’s stated accuracy.

 Capillary Assemblies